crud89/LiteFX/docs/tutorials/quick-start.markdown

 - The `CameraBuffer`, which is only updated when the viewport changes (our example camera is static).
 The camera buffer will be bound to location `0` of set `0` and will be visible to the vertex and fragment shader stages.
 - The `TransformBuffer`, which is updated every frame (we want to draw a rotating rectangle).
 The transform buffer will be bound to location `0` of set `1` and will only be visible to the vertex shader.

+For now, we will only define the descriptor sets and take a look at the `CameraBuffer` and `TransformBuffer` objects later.

 ```cxx
 		.addDescriptorSet(0, ShaderStage::Vertex | ShaderStage::Fragment)
 			.addUniform(0, sizeof(CameraBuffer))